Indian Armed Forces: Republic of India (1950 to present)

 India fought four major wars with its neighbour Pakistan in 1947, 1965, 1971 and 1999, and with China in 1962 and 1967.
 Indian victory over Pakistan in the 1971 war, helped create the free country of Bangladesh.
 In the late 1970s and early 1980s, Pakistan began organising tourist expeditions to the Siachen Glacier, disputed territory with India.
 Irked by this development, in April 1984 India initiated the successful Operation Meghdoot during which it gained control over all of the 70-kilometre (41-mile)-long Siachen Glacier, and all of its tributary glaciers, as well as the three main passes of the Saltoro Ridge immediately west of the glacier—Sia La, Bilafond La, and Gyong La.
 According to TIME magazine, India gained more than 1000 sqmi of territory as a result of its military operations in Siachen.
 In 1987 and in 1989 Pakistan attempted to re-take the glacier but was unsuccessful.
 The conflict ended with Indian Victory.
-There has been a ceasefire since 2003.
+Since 2003, the two sides have maintained a ceasefire and with "cold peace".

 The Indian Peace Keeping Force (IPKF) carried out a mission in northern and eastern Sri Lanka in 1987–1990 to disarm the Tamil Tigers under the terms of the Indo-Sri Lanka Accord.
 It was a difficult battle for the Indian Army, which was not trained for an unconventional war.
 After losing approximately 1,200 personnel and several T-72 tanks, India ultimately abandoned the mission in consultation with the Sri Lankan government.
 In what was labelled as Operation Pawan, the Indian Air Force flew about 70,000 sorties to and within Sri Lanka.

-The beginning of the 21st century saw a reorientation for India on the global stage from a regional role in the subcontinent to a major role in the Indian Ocean region stretching from the Gulf of Aden to the Malacca Strait.
-India's sphere of influence needs to encompass not just the South Asian Sub-continent, but also the northern Indian Ocean area, from the eastern seaboard of Africa in the west, to the Malacca Straits in the east, and must include Iran, Afghanistan, the Central Asian Republics (CARs), China and Myanmar.
-India's credibility, as a regional power will be contingent on institutional stability, economic development and military strength, including nuclear deterrence.
-The long stretches of disputed borders with China and Pakistan, and sizeable areas under their occupation, continue to be major irritants, in spite of the peace processes under-way with both countries.
+The beginning of the 21st century saw a reorientation for India on the global stage from a regional role in the subcontinent to a major role in the Indian Ocean stretching from the Gulf of Aden to the Malacca Strait.
+India's sphere of influence has surpassed the South Asian subcontinent, and it has emerged as a regional power and "net security provider" in the Indo-Pacific region.